 Any designated donation monies received from a foundation, corporation, government entity, or individual (including recognition of volunteer service hours) received on behalf of a Girl Scouts of the Green and White Mountains geographic unit will be accepted and recognized by Girl Scouts of the Green and White Mountains.
 Gifts, grants, or other monetary support to GSGWM, generated as a result of actions or requests from volunteers, may be directed to the volunteers' community, a GSGWM event, or their troop when requested in writing and with the approval of GSGWM management.
-Such requests, if approved, will be distributed less 10% or a maximum of \$25, to address the costs of processing.
-Donations in excess of \$1,000 will be handled on an individual basis.
+Such requests, if approved, will be distributed less 25%, to address the costs of processing and issuing supporting tax documentation.
+Donations in excess of \$1,000 will be handled on an individual basis with an expectation that funds in excess of \$1,000 will accrue to GSGWM to support all members.